Formation of a Joint Stock Company Questions and Answers AP Inter 1st Year Commerce Chapter 7

 Answer:

 Promotion is the first stage in the formation of a company.
-It involves identification of a business opprotunity or idea, analysis of its prospects, gathering the relevant information and taking steps to implement it.
+It involves identification of a business opportunity or idea, analysis of its prospects, gathering the relevant information and taking steps to implement it.
 Promotion is considered as putting an idea into practice.

 Definition: